code-with-bellsoft/hardened-images-jrush/slides.md

 ## What's next?

 - Verify the signature with cosign (can do that in CI/CD)
-- Set up updates monitoring: Dependabot, Renovate, etc.
+- Set up updates monitoring
 - The base is solid, care about the new city built on it:<br/>
   - follow container security practices
   - focus on the application security

 ---

-## TL;DR Hardened Images are a Perfect Match for DevSecOps
+## TL;DR Hardened Images Integrate Well Into DevSecOps

 - Clear CVE management process
 - Provenance data for compliance and audits